veliovgroup/Meteor-Files/docs/aws-s3-integration.md

 The basic concept: you already have a storage folder that you use for storage above.
 We are going to set a Lambda "listener" on that folder and for each file saved into (plus any other condition you wish), we will save a thumb into another folder.

+First, sign in to your AWS console and select your region from the top bar.
+Go to your Lambda dashboard and create a new function.

+Add a trigger for every new file created under your prefered folder.
+Then add the "Function Code".
+The code will be your xxx.js file together witht the node_modules folder used by your xxx.js file.
+Please note that your Lambda function will need to have the same name as your xxx.js file (e.g.  JS file name: ImageResizer.js will require the Lambda function name/handler ImageResizer.handler.